zominy/bash-cybersecurity-course/Module 5: Logs and Logs: Automating Log Monitoring/commands.md

 # 📖 List of Commands used in Module 5: Logs and Logs: Automating Log Monitoring

-### Introduction

-This is gonna be a deep dive into a crucial aspect of cybersecurity: log monitoring and log analysis.
-The system logs are the digital fingerprints of everything that happens on a machine.
-Understanding this stuff is pretty important.

 ---

 ## sudo journalctl -n 50 📘🔎